 |Luke fights a Klaatu (either played by Corey Dee Williams or a stuntman).|

 Additionally, resident UK stuntman (and veteran of many JAMES BOND films) Dickey Beer revealed a few years back that, when the stuntmen got to Yuma to start rehearsals, the first day a number of them got hurt.
 The people who didn't get hurt had to wear more costumes and perform more stunts than what was originally planned (Even Billy Dee Williams son, Corey, would don his father's costume after Pa got hurt on set, as well as play a top deck Klaatu).
-Dickey was the stunt double for Luke Skywalker for part of the skiff fight (Colin Skeaping, the main Mark Hamill Stunt Double, having twisted his ankle at rehearsals) and would also go on to play Barada, and a Gamorrean Guard on the barge (and later a Rebel Commando, a Stormtrooper, and a Biker scout at the Redwoods).
+Dickey was the stunt double for Luke Skywalker for part of the skiff fight (Colin Skeaping, the main Mark Hamill Stunt Double, having twisted his ankle at rehearsals) in addition to Barada and a Gamorrean Guard on the sail barge (and later a Rebel Commando, Stormtrooper, and a Biker scout at the Redwoods part of the shooting).

 Returning to Fett, Beer joined Glenn Randall in Stunt Double work for the Bounty Hunter in Yuma (Glenn, being the USA location Stunt Coordinator, particularly wanting him to do some of the stunts), with Beer doing the scene of Boba flying from the skiff into the barge.
 When Boba Fett crashes into the barge and falls into the Sarlacc, and a view of the other shots, that’s also Dickey.
-Outside of the location filming, another stuntman, Bob Yerkes, played Fett for a last minute shot added to the film in late post production editing.
+Outside of the location filming, another stuntman, Bob Yerkes, played Fett for a last-minute shot added on in late post production editing.